Professional Headshot Backgrounds: Colors, Types, and What Works in 2026 — Photography Shark

 LinkedIn Primary Photo

 LinkedIn displays profile photos as small circles.
-The thumbnail needs to read clearly at ~80 pixels.
+The thumbnail needs to read clearly at roughly 80 pixels.
 Implications:

 • High contrast between subject and background is critical.
 Avoid same-tone-as-clothing backgrounds.